RicoValdezio/RoR2-ScrapScissors/README.md

 Changelog
 ------------
-1.6.0 - Refactored hook registry to allow turrets and drones to give scrap to their owner 1.5.3 - Changed hook to check if player controlled, should prevent odd behaviour with drones/turrets/clones 1.5.2 - Fixed bugs with Engineer and multiplayer that prevented drops in certain cases
+1.6.1 - Fixed a bug that was caused by purchased drones and turrets and how Captain's passive works 1.6.0 - Refactored hook registry to allow turrets and drones to give scrap to their owner 1.5.3 - Changed hook to check if player controlled, should prevent odd behaviour with drones/turrets/clones 1.5.2 - Fixed bugs with Engineer and multiplayer that prevented drops in certain cases